syedaffanhamdani/cs-jokes/ReadMe.md

 # AutoDeployment

-People discussing if there should be a hold between staging and production autodeployment TODO MEME here
+People discussing if there should be a hold between staging and production auto-deployment TODO MEME here

-# What your choice of data structure says about you
+# What your choice of data structure say about you

 Array: You're a classic, no-BS kind of person who values simplicity and speed.